 Here’s a little bite of Drawing Bloodlines:

-I’m on my back and my legs are spread—cold steel sliding into me.
+I lay on my back with my legs spread and cold steel slides into me.

-If this were any other Friday, the weekend would be getting off to a fantastic start.
-But I’m at the OBGYN and it’s the only thing to slide into my lonely vi-jay-jay since the last appointment.
-This is just…sad.
+If this were any other Friday, the weekend would be off to a fantastic start.
+Except, I’m at the OBGYN, and it’s the only thing to slide into my lonely vi-jay-jay since the last appointment.
+This is just . . . sad.

-I’d stay there forever except I’ve been slowly gathering up master’s credits to get into the PhD program at Princeton University so I can teach college one day.
+I would stay there forever except I’ve slowly gathered master’s credits to get into the Ph.D. program at Princeton University so I can teach college one day.

 “And how is Annie doing?”
 Sarah likes to make small talk while her head is between my legs.

 “She’s great.”
 My seven-year-old daughter and I moved to Princeton after my Marine husband divorced me and forced me to move off the military base.

 During our marriage, we moved around so much, the only place I ever considered home was Princeton.